t4d-gmbh/voter-turnout-in-switzerland/README.md

 $$\hat{y} = 0 \cdot x_1 + -0.252 \cdot x_2 - 0.089$$

 As we can see the planes are not identical.
 It seems that the purple plane explaines the voter turnout better than the restricted regression model.
 We can check this by calculating the f-statistic.
 To do this, we define the restricted model as the null hypothesis with $`\beta_1 = 0`$.
 The unrestricted model is our alternative hypothesis with $`\beta_1 > 0`$ and $`\beta_2 > 0`$.
-Genauer beschrieben.
+Genauer beschreiben.
 Link zu Quellen einfügen.
 F-statistics: ...

 Some municipalities with a low *Social assistance rate* and a high *Percentage of foreign nationals* still have a relatively low *Voter turnout*.
 That phenomenon is not explained by the mediator.
 For that reason, we do not accept the *Social assistance rate* as a full mediator.